influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization.md

 If you authenticate with both basic authentication **and** the URL query parameters, the user credentials specified in the query parameters take precedence.
-The queries in the following examples assume that the user is an [admin user](#admin-users).
+The following examples demonstrate queries with [admin user](#admin-users) permissions.
-See the section on [authorization](#authorization) for the different user types, their privileges, and more on user management.
+To learn about different users types, permissions, and how to manage users, see [authorization](#authorization).

 {{% note %}}
 InfluxDB Enterprise redacts passwords in log output when you enable authentication.